stcorp/harp/doc/operations.rst

         Exclude measurements whose area does not overlap with one of the areas of the area mask file.

+    ``bin()``
+        For all variables in a product perform an averaging in the time dimension such that all samples end up in a single bin.

     ``bin(variable)``
         For all variables in a product perform an averaging in the time dimension such that all samples in the same bin get averaged.